Kpytoo/DutchCardGame/README.md

 ## - About
 This is a project about a card game called "Dutch", it is a game that me and my friends play whenever we have a deck of cards. <br/>
-It is a memory style game where each decision and action counts and makes for great moments of fun and sometimes can even turn friends into foes! <br/><br/>
+It is a memory style game where each decision and action counts and makes for great moments of fun and sometimes can even turn friends into foes! <br/>
+Why is it called Dutch you ask?
+I honestly have no clue, it was the name I was introduced to whenever I played this game for the first time at my summer job. <br/> <br/>

-And so I've decided to program this game to test myself and learn something new in the meanwhile.<br/>
+So I've decided to program this game to test myself and learn something new in the meanwhile.<br/>
 I've always wanted to program games so I thought that this would be a great start. <br/>
 At the time, I was learning some HTML/CSS/Javascript from The Odin Project (check them out -> https://www.theodinproject.com/) and decided to tackle this project using the latter languages.